BranchMetrics/react-native-branch-deep-linking-attribution/docs/convert-to-react-pod.md

     pod install
     ```

-    This will generate a number of files, all of which should be checked into
+    The `pod install` command will generate a number of files, all of which
-    source control:
+    should be checked into source control:

     Podfile.lock: like yarn.lock, records the resolution of all dependencies
     from CocoaPods.